Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 Monitor the resource usage and generate the  message  when its usage crosses the threshold level.
 One Syslog message is generated for each threshold level crossing.

+## 2.4 SYSLOG alert
+Whenever the resouce threshold limit is being reached,  alert message and related statistics are forwarded to syslog messaging system.
+The following three levels of syslog is being generated

+	Level1  - INFO
+	Level2 -  WARN
+	Level3 - CRITICAL

 ### Memory Monitoring :

 #### System Service Monitoring: